Home » Articles, Class management

 • Lack of motivation:

-• Bad habit:
+• Bad habits:

 Some students may have acquired bad habits from previous teaching experiences.
-Once a student, for instance , has formed the habit of coming to school late, it will be hard for him or her to change this behavior.
+Once a student, for instance, has formed the habit of coming to school late, it will be hard for him or her to change this behavior.

 In the next article I will suggest some ways to instill discipline and enforce disciplinary action in the classroom.